Neoncat-OG/TrollStore-IPAs/README.md

 - :white_check_mark: Indicates that an app is working or up-to-date.

-- :x: Indicates that an app is either discontinued, outdated or not working.
+- :x: Indicates that an app is either discontinued or not working.

 - :thumbsup: Indicates that an app or tweak is considered better than another one from the repo.
 (Example: Paperback > Aidoku)

+- :warning: Indicates that an app is outdated but still functional.

 - :grey_question: Indicates that the app's original source is inaccessible or has not been tested and its functionality is uncertain.